mp125uml/gcp-asset-inv-ACT/README.md

 # gcp-asset-inventory

 ## Purpose
-This script will analyze all IAM assets (users, service accounts, policies, roles, etc) and use that data to create ACT files (251, 252, 253, 254).
-One run of the script will place the files in /tmp as well as the storage bucket created below
+This script will analyze all IAM assets (users, service accounts, policies, roles, etc) and use that data to create ACT files (251, 252, 253, 255).
+One run of the script will place the files in /tmp as well as the storage bucket created below.
+This script can also be run on your local machine as detailed below.

 ## Prereqs
 First let's install the necessary libraries for python: